 Three hours.
-Designed to familiarize the student with the function of the theatrical producer.
-Such topics as theatrical contracts, box office operation, arts fund-raising, and community and press relations will be discussed.
+Designed to familiarize the student with the management areas involved in theatrical production.
+Such topics as stage management, production management and the producer will be discussed.
+Theatrical contracts, box office operation, arts fund-raising, community and press relations, as well as theatrical unions.